 Evaluation, measurement and research graduates can work in a variety of positions in the academic, government, private or nonprofit sectors.

-Admission to the Master of Arts in evaluation, measurement and research is on a rolling admission basis.
-The process:
+Applications for the Masters of Arts in evaluation, measurement, and research are accepted on an ongoing basis.

 - Application form for permission to elect 700-level courses